alemart/surgescript/docs/tutorials/advanced_features.md

 }
 ```

-Please note: in the example above, objects spawned by the factory will be children of the factory.
-If you need the parent of the spawned object to be the caller object, then you might simply write `g = caller.spawn("Greeter")`.
-Keyword `caller` points to the object that called the function (or `null` if not applicable).
+In the example above, objects spawned by the factory will be children of the factory.
+If you need the parent of the spawned object to be the caller, simply write `g = caller.spawn("Greeter")`.
+Know that `caller` points to the object that called the function (or `null` if not applicable).

 Iterators
 ---------